• Call to Action

 FROM THE SENIOR ADViSOR

-"From The Senior Advisor" is a periodic column is authored by RDML Craig Quigley, USN (Ret).
+"From The Senior Advisor" is a periodic column authored by RDML Craig Quigley, USN (Ret).
 This column presents information pertinent to the MPACOMVC mission, which is to provide public affairs and communication support among MOAA affiliates across all media platforms.

 From the MPACOMVC Senior Advisor November 2025